Tourism Infrastructure Fund: Application and assessment process

 Applicants are encouraged to use the TECTs or any other data from reliable sources that supports their application.

-- whether applicants have considered a range of alternative solutions.
-Applicants should describe the alternative sources they have considered to fund their project, and why that funding is not available, (eg, an application for alternative funding was rejected)
+• whether a range of alternative solutions have been considered.
+Applicants should describe the alternative sources they have considered to fund their project, and why that funding is not available, (for example an application for alternative funding was rejected)

 The Tourism Infrastructure Panel